gazzdenyer/giLE2D/README.md

 This project is an oldie!
 It was meant to compliment "The Game Creators" product called AGK (app game kit), which is a development framework for mobile games.
-The Game Creators can be forund at https://www.thegamecreators.com/ and the AGK framework at https://www.appgamekit.com/ Since there was no simple 2D map/level editor around at the time, I decided to develop my own editor.
+The Game Creators can be found at https://www.thegamecreators.com/ and the AGK framework at https://www.appgamekit.com/ Since there was no simple 2D map/level editor around at the time, I decided to develop my own editor.
 This project was never completed and, as such, is published as learning code only.
+I believe there is now a full-fledged editor included with the product.
 Feel free to use the code.

 There are some dependencies.
 I relied heavily on TMS libraries for Delphi.